What are the responsibilities and job description for the Education Program Assistant 2 position at Oregon State University?

 The division has built the capacity and expectation for employees to use digital communications and technologies in the modern-day workplace.
 This reflects our demonstrable commitment to using digital communications tools and changing technologies as a primary way to raise Oregonian’s awareness of and engagement with our organization, programs and resources.
 This EPA works with the managing faculty to create opportunities to enhance access, inclusion, and relevant best practices, using digital communications and technologies where appropriate.

-About the Extension Family & Community Health and SNAP -Ed program:
+About the Extension Family & Community Health and SNAP -Ed programs:

 Extension FCH is affiliated with the College of Health.
 FCH and the College of Health align toward a common vision of lifelong health and well-being for individuals, families and communities in Oregon.
 The Supplemental Nutrition Assistance Program Education ( SNAP -Ed) is an FCH program and promotes healthy food choices and increased physical activity through direct education; social marketing; and policy, systems, and environmental change.
-Funding is provided in part by USDA’s Supplemental Nutrition Assistance Program through a contract with the Oregon Department of Health Services.
+The Indigenous Peoples workgroup, in the SNAP -Ed program focuses on promoting culturally relevant healthy food choices, food preparation and food preservation techniques that align with and support Indigenous cultures.
+SNAP -Ed funding is provided by USDA’s Supplemental Nutrition Assistance Program through a contract with the Oregon Department of Health Services.
 To learn more about FCH and our programs, please visit: https://health.oregonstate.edu/extension/fch .

 About the division: